gilbert-yangye/gilbert-yangye.github.io/opportunities.md

 If you do not provide these items, I am not able to respond to your e-mail.
 Interested scholars are encouraged to contact me and co-apply for postdoc fellowships (there are a lot of postdoc fellowship opportunities!
 See application guidance).

 #### Funding
-All Ph.D. students and postdocs are funded as long as they are making satisfactory progress.
+All Ph.D. students and postdocs are funded.
 Funding includes all tuition, insurance, plus a stipend for living expenses.
 The good news is that Ph.D. students and postdocs can pursue their academic goals without a significant financial burden.
-The challenge is that your prospective advisor must secure adequate funding (over $250k for a Ph.D.) in order to make an admission offer.
+The challenge is that your prospective advisor must secure adequate funding in order to make an admission offer.
 If you have external fellowship funding or are planning to apply for one, please make that clear in your application as it makes it SIGNIFICANTLY easier for an advisor to commit to admitting you.
 You are encouraged to explore possible external fundings (for both Ph.D. and Postdoc).